 The Archaeopteridales were a group of progymnosperms, meaning that they were spore-bearing plants that possessed a cambium with robust woody growth.
 This combination of traits is not found in any living plants, since all extant spore-bearing plants lack robust woody growth.
 The group is named after the taxon Archaeopteris, which is the earliest known woody tree found in the fossil record (Middle Devonian).
 This plant had fern-like foliage that bore sporangia on specialized fertile leaves, which is the form genus for Archaeopteris.
 For many years it was assumed that Archaeopteris was a fern, until the 1960s when Charles Beck was able to demonstrate that these fern-like leaves were actually connected to fossil wood known as Callixylon.
 From a distance, these plant probably appeared quite conifer-like, but upon closer inspection, the leaves would appear fern-like.
-These trees were a major component of the Late Devonian and Mississippian ecosystems, and may have played a role in the Late Devonian extinction event.
+These trees were a major component of the Late Devonian and early Mississippian ecosystems and may have played a role in the Late Devonian extinction event.

-Major component of ecosystems
+Major component of Late Devonian ecosystems

-Originally thought to be ferns
+Originally thought to be ferns due to the foliage

-First true woody trees
+First true woody trees with a cambium

-Protostele-Eustele with large amounts of pycnoxylic wood (secondary xylem)
+Protostele-eustele with large amounts of pycnoxylic wood (secondary xylem)

-Trunk diameters in excess of 1 m
+Trunk diameters in excess of 1 meter

 Estimated heights of up to 30 m have been reported